Shean92/ProjectsOfficial/UnityTools/README.md

 ### Phantom
 This is a small peice of code for the object when it is hovering and following the mouse.
 This script should only be active on one object at a time and should only be activated by the controller.

+### Discoveries
+#### Phantom vs Real objects
+Originally I had the controller requiring two identical objects when accepting structure prefabs: phantomStructure and Structure.
+I knew that this didn't feel right, but at the time it was the only way I knew.
+I needed to have an identical object appear slightly transparent and follow the mouse while leaving the real structure alone.
+I decided that I should be able to make a phantom object from the original structure prefab.
+While searching for solutions, I struggled to find code that did exactly what I was trying to do.
+I found code that taught me how to keep the reference of an instantiated object from a different script.
+After finding this new code, I knew that it was possible.
+I struggled further to find how to change the transparency of a referenced object.
+I learned about GetComponent<>() and that it can reference any property on an object, separate from the current script.
+I learned also that I can enable and disable scripts with this same function.
+This was fun for me to learn and I felt very satisfied after I finished this section.